Venezuela student protest in Caracas ends in clashes

 Hundreds of protesters were demanding the release of fellow students detained during two weeks of unrest, and called a fresh march for Sunday.

 In another part of Caracas, a large pro-government march was held.

 Earlier this week, President Nicolas Maduro declared an early start to the week-long Carnival public holiday in an attempt to end the unrest.

-On Monday, Venezuela's Attorney General Luisa Ortega said 13 people had died in the violence, although President Maduro put the figure of protest-related deaths at more than 50 on Wednesday.'No Carnival'
+On Monday, Venezuela's Attorney General Luisa Ortega said 13 people had died in the violence, although President Maduro put the figure of protest-related deaths at more than 50 on Wednesday.

 Despite the start of the long holidays on Thursday, students again gathered in Caracas.

 "There's no Carnival for anybody here.
 Here we are still on the streets, committed to the fight," student leader Juan Requesens told EFE news agency.

 Their peaceful demonstration ended in clashes with security forces when some masked protesters tried to block a road.

 Police and the National Guard used tear gas to break up the protest, while demonstrators hurled stones at them.

 Mr Requesens said there would be a "big march" on Sunday.